Written by: Lauren Chambers

 1. Non-Toxic Period Products + Saalt Menstrual Cup

 Conventional period products (tampons, pads, etc.) are often expensive and contain known toxins, including aluminum, alcohol and fragrance additives.
 But perhaps worst of all, they're bleached in the production process, leaving behind traces of dioxins in our bodies that can lead to cramping, painful periods and hormone imbalances like endometriosis.

 Using a menstrual cup like Saalt, which is made with a non-toxic, ultra-soft silicone formula, eliminates the need for toxic period products and saves you money (1 cup can last up to 10 years) while cutting down on environmental waste in the process.

-I also like the Saalt Menstrual Cup because it's super flexible and discreet.
+I also like the Saalt Soft menstrual cup because it's super flexible and discreet.
 I forget about it once it's in there and only have to switch it out every 12 hours (following proper cleaning instructions and care of course).
-It's gently designed for people who might have had discomfort with firmer cups or any bladder/vaginal sensitivity, but still super effective (especially if you're active, like me).
+It's gently designed for people who might have had discomfort with firmer cups or any bladder/vaginal sensitivity, but still super effective.

 2. Allow Time To Rest

 Your period is triggered when your progesterone levels drop, causing the lining of your uterus to break down and shed.
 During this phase your hormones and energy are at the lowest they will be during your cycle, while your body clears out what's no longer needed and prepares for new growth.

 This "inner winter phase" requires rest and replenishment, and by trying to push through and force intense workouts or peak productivity you risk depleting your bodies of nutrients and energy needed for your upcoming cycle, leading to systemic inflammation, burnout and increasing your risk for continual PMS, cramping, bloat and painful periods.